uptonking/note4yaoo/thread-dev-engineering-stars.md

 - Is there a feature flag tool you would recommend?
   - You probably don’t need one.
 I typically use an env var, the URL, the user that’s logged in, or a simple checkbox in an admin UI.

-- ## Business logic in JS.
+- ## reuse logic in JS.
 I think this makes sense.
 - https://twitter.com/tantaman/status/1687090113958797312
   - Business logic is less likely to change between platforms than your view
   - JS is the portable language